Technische Universität Wien

 Favoritenstraße 9–11, E192-01

-For a fixed logic, the model-checking problem asks whether a given sentence from that logic holds on a given structure.
-I like working on this problem because it generalizes whole classes of other problems and therefore can lead to new tractability results for all these problems in one go.
+- Algorithmic Meta-Theorems.
+The model-checking problem asks whether a given logical sentence holds on a given structure.
+I like working on this problem because it generalizes many other problems and therefore can lead to very general tractability results.